eProsima/foonathan_memory_vendor/QUALITY_DECLARATION.md

 ### Public API Documentation [3.ii]

-`foonathan_memory_vendor` has embedded API documentation, and is available in its source files.
-There is documentation for all of the public API, and new additions to the public API require documentation before being added.
+`foonathan_memory_vendor` does not have an API of its own and therefore does not require public API documentation.

 ### License [3.iii]

-The license for `foonathan_memory_vendor` is Apache 2.0, and a summary is in each source file, the type is declared in the [package.xml](package.xml) manifest file, and a full copy of the license is in the [LICENSE](../LICENSE) file.
+The license for `foonathan_memory_vendor` is Apache 2.0, and a summary is in each source file, the type is declared in the [package.xml](package.xml) manifest file, and a full copy of the license is in the [LICENSE](LICENSE) file.

 There is an automated test which runs a linter that ensures each file has a license statement.